2025 Exoplanet Archive News

 Six New Planets

-This week's six new planets feature a super-Earth and a sub-Neptune found orbiting TOI-1453—a planetary system found 250 light-years away on the Draco constellation.
+This week's six new planets feature a super-Earth and a sub-Neptune found orbiting TOI-1453—a planetary system found 250 light-years away in the Draco constellation.
 Planet c is one of the least-dense sub-Neptunes ever discovered.
 Read the Star Institute media release and the discovery paper for details.

 The other new planets are GJ 1289 b, TOI-4364 b, TOI-5143 c, and TOI-7041 b.
 There are also new parameters for Qatar-6 b and KELT-10 b.
 Click on their names to go directly to their System Overview page, or browse the Planetary Systems and Planetary Systems Composite Data tables.